 - Anyone can contribute to a 529 Plan account

 - The account owner may change the beneficiary and some states permit the account owners to name a contingent beneficiary.

 - Some states allow the account ownership to transfer to the beneficiary in the event the account owner dies.

 - Contributions in excess of $15,000 (2018) may be subject to gift taxes.
 Be sure to consult your tax advisor to make sure you have not exceeded the annual gift tax exclusion limits.

 11. Does the 529 Plan Affect My Financial Aid Options?

 Generally, 529s have minimal impact on financial aid.

 529 Plan accounts are treated favorably by the federal financial aid eligibility formula (maximum 5.64% rate) as well as financial aid income limits.
 A distribution from a 529 Plan to pay college expenses is not considered a “base-year income” that would reduce next year’s financial aid eligibility.
 It’s important to remember that federal financial aid rules are subject to change.

 12. Great Option for Grandparents

 Grandparents have the opportunity to support a grandchild’s college education while benefiting from specific tax treatment.
-Any contributions up to $14,000 qualify for annual gift tax exclusion (and up to $70,000 in one year as long as no additional contribution is made over the next five years).
+Any contributions up to $15,000 (in 2018) qualify for the annual gift tax exclusion (and in 2018, up to $75,000 in one year as long as no additional contribution is made over the next five years).
 Any contributions are removed from their estate, thus reducing any potential estate tax liability.
 Depending on the state, they may also be eligible for state income tax deductions.